James Harvey Robinson: Biography

 Robinson was born in Bloomington, Illinois, to James Harvey Robinson (1808–1874), a bank president, and Latricia Maria Drake (1821–1908).
 After traveling to Europe in 1882 Robinson entered Harvard University in 1884, earning his A.B. in 1887 and his M.A. in 1888.
-He continued his studies at the University of Strasbourg and the University of Freiburg and received his Ph.D. at Freiburg in 1890.
+He continued his studies at the University of Strasbourg and the University of Freiburg and received his Ph.D. at Freiburg in 1890, where he wrote his dissertation under Hermann Eduard von Holst.
 In the summer of 1891, Robinson was appointed Lecturer of European history at what then was called the Wharton School of Finance, University of Pennsylvania.
 In 1895, he moved to Columbia University as a full professor, where he mentored numerous students who went on to become influential leaders in various fields, notably professorships around the United States.

 Following some departures of faculty from Columbia over disputes of academic freedom – departures that included his friend Charles A. Beard – Robinson resigned from Columbia in May 1919 to become one of the founders of the New School for Social Research and serve as its first director.

 Robinson died of a heart attack at his home in Manhattan.
 His body was interred at Bloomington, Illinois, in the Robinson family plot at the Evergreen Memorial Cemetery.

 Notable works

-New History
+New history

 Through his writings and lectures, in which he stressed the "new history"—the social, scientific, and intellectual progress of humanity rather than merely political happenings, Robinson exerted an important influence on the study and teaching of history.
-An editor (1892–1895) of the Annals of the American Academy of Political and Social Science, he was also an associate editor (1912–1920) of the American Historical Review, and, in 1929, succeeded James H. Breasted as President of the American Historical Association.
+An editor (1892–1895) of the Annals of the American Academy of Political and Social Science, he was also an associate editor (1912–1920) of The American Historical Review, and, in 1929, succeeded James H. Breasted as president of the American Historical Association.